Five Reasons to Consider Web Design Jobs

 - Be independent.
 Although many designers work in-house for large organizations or are part of a design firm’s staff, there are also many opportunities to work for yourself.
 Being self-employed allows you to pick what clients you want to work with, set your rates and work hours, specialize in websites for a certain business industry and hone your business and marketing skills.

 - Work in a growing industry.
 Every company needs a website and wants to keep it looking current, which puts web designers and developers in high demand.
-The U.S. Bureau of Labor Statistics in its 2016-17 Occupational Outlook Handbook states that employment for web developers, included in the larger category of web designers, is projected to grow 27 percent from 2014 to 2024, which is much faster than average for all occupations.
+The U.S. Bureau of Labor Statistics in its current Occupational Outlook Handbook states that employment for web developers, included in the larger category of web designers, is projected to grow 13 percent through 2026, which is much faster than average for all occupations.

 Find Training for Web Design Jobs